The QR-bill – the Evolution of Payment Slips

 - The Swiss QR Code (3) contains all relevant information needed both for invoicing and for payment.

-- The perforation (4) means that you can easily separate the payment section and the receipt from the invoice and either pay it into the post office, just as you did before, or send it to your bank with the payment order by mail.
+- The QR-bill is perforated (4).
+In this way, the invoice recipient can easily separate the payment section and the receipt from the invoice and either pay it at the post office counter, or send it to the bank with the payment order by mail.

 How the QR-bill is Generated